Amplitude-Developer-Docs/amplitude-dev-center/docs/utils/formatguide.md

 description: See how different formatting options render
 ---

-This cheatsheet covers our most frequently-used formatting features like admonitions and code blocks.
+This cheatsheet covers the most used formatting features like admonitions and code blocks.

 ## Abbreviations